Additional Program Info

 d) Free speech-language and hearing screenings are now being offered to students, faculty, and staff at the university as well as members of the community.

 The program utilizes equipment and materials for instruction and clinical service delivery.
 It is important that instrumentation and clinical materials be updated regularly to reflect current best-practice standards.
 It is essential that faculty, staff, and students receive on-line HIPAA training to remain in compliance with current health care policies.
-In addition, the SLP department is housed in a recently renovated facility that also includes other health science departments as well as conference rooms.
+In addition, the SLP department is located in a state-of-the art facility that houses the entire Speech-Language Pathology Department as well as other departments and conference rooms.
 The facility includes the SharePoint Networking System, a SLP classroom, faculty and staff offices, a student resource room, sensory motor gymnasium, several SLP research laboratories including a Speech-Science Lab, a Fluency Lab, an AAC Lab (i.e., assistive technology), Language Lab, Anatomage Virtual Dissection Table, and a Cognitive Science Lab.
-It also includes our in-house state-of-the-art Speech-Language and Hearing Center.
-Our new clinic has a cutting-edge video-capture system to digitally record all clinical sessions for live and play-back analysis by students and supervisors; however, the SLP department believes in continuously updating resources.
+The facility also includes our in-house state-of-the-art Speech-Language and Hearing Center.
+Our clinic has a cutting-edge video-capture system to digitally record all clinical sessions for live and play-back analysis by students and supervisors; however, the SLP department believes in continuously updating resources.

 II.
 Specific Measurable Objectives